benzman81/homebridge-http-webhooks/README.md

 ## Smoke sensor
 For smoke sensors the value for NEWSTATE is either 'true' for smoke detection or 'false' for no smoke.

+## Switch
+For switches the value for NEWSTATE is either 'true' for on or 'false' for off.

+# Trigger action

+## Switch
+For switches you can trigger a url of any system for switching the switch on or off.

 # Configuration
 Example config.json: